Thirteenth stroke of the clock

 Thirteenth stroke of the clock or "thirteen strikes of the clock" is a phrase, saying, and proverb to indicate that the previous events or "strokes to the clock" must be called into question.
 This is illustrated in the fictional case of "Rex vs Haddock" in which a remark by one of the parties is compared to the thirteenth stroke of a clock: not only is this thirteenth strike itself discredited, but it casts a shade of doubt over all previous assertions.
 This proverb puts forth the notion that if just one of someone's proclamations is wrong, or something of a process is wrong, then the correctness and accuracy of all the previous items are called into question.
 In a legal case it brings forth the notion that perhaps none of the party's claims are valid, given that one of them is obviously wrong.

 A physicist and mathematician notes the problem with his variation on the same general idea.
 He points out that if a clock strikes the thirteenth hour then it has counted wrongly and reflects on the other twelve hours of the clock's strokes as then they could also be wrong.

 Within the 24-hour clock system used for official and technical purposes throughout most of the world, there is a time that could be called "13 o'clock".
-However, the 24-hour system only came into widespread use in the 20th century, and most analogue clocks (including virtually all chiming or striking clocks) still work on the 12-hour system.
+However, the 24-hour system only came into widespread use in the English-speaking world during the 20th century, and most analogue clocks (including virtually all chiming or striking clocks) still work on the 12-hour system.
 A striking clock rings a bell once for each hour of the time.
 One ring is 1 o'clock, two rings is 2 o'clock, three rings is 3 o'clock, etc. Traditional clocks that strike a bell only mark 12 hours.
 After the twelfth hour with the twelve rings of the bell, the next hour should be with one ring only, indicating 1 o'clock plus twelve hours.
 Accordingly, with very rare exceptions, when a clock rings thirteen times it is indicating an impossible time and that the clock is not functioning correctly.